Carbocisteine helps to make it easier to cough up sputum.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Carbocisteine 750 mg/10 ml sugar-free oral solution in sachets; Intrapharm Laboratories Ltd, The electronic Medicines Compendium.
-Dated April 2016.
+Manufacturer's PIL, Carbocisteine 750 mg/10 ml sugar-free oral solution in sachets; Esteve Pharmaceuticals (formerly Intrapharm Laboratories Ltd), The electronic Medicines Compendium.
+Dated August 2021.